byuibigdata/docker_guide_big/database.md

 | _c451_spark_1_          | spark               |
 | _c451_adminer_1_        | adminer             |

 With these new names a few commands and inputs will need to be updated.
 For example, to get into the new postgres container we would run `docker exec -it c451_db_1 sh`.
+Once we are in our host or container we can leverage `psql` to interact with the postgres database.
+You can read [psql command line interface guide (psql_cli.md)](psql_cli.md)